 Minutes of meetings on 18 February and the AGM on 8 March were circulated with no comments.

-Coronavirus prioritised as an important topic for the committee to discuss and it was agreed that the club would send members advice in live with the current government guidelines and the LTA advice.
+Coronavirus prioritised as an important topic for the committee to discuss and it was agreed that the club would send members advice in line with the current government guidelines and the LTA advice.
 This includes suspending all organized sessions including coaching on Thursdays.
 Club play will be suspended but the courts available to use for members who want to play in line with government advice.

 If LTA advice changes we will send out amended information in line with that advice eg for limiting access to clubhouse.
 The Handicap tournament to be cancelled, Box league to be extended, and decision on Wimbledon ballot to be deferred.
 No Social events to be arranged.